Steven0818/MLDS2017/hw4/scripts/README.md

 ## worddict.txt

-Each line contains target word and corresponding int mapping.
+Each line contains the target word and corresponding int mapping.
 It's recommended to use `WordDict.fromcsv` to load this file.
 See `worddict.py` for example usage.

 ## linedict.txt